wildflowai/platform/web/README.md

 This should open http://localhost:3000 in the browser.

-2. To deploy, update firebase config for your project and then run
+2. To deploy, update firebase config for your project and then run `npm run build:prod`.

-- `npm run build` and
-- `firebase deploy` for prod deployment.